 To my family, I express my heartfelt gratitude for their unwavering support and love.
-My Dad, Mr. Adeyeye, who made me choose this interesting course, and Mom, Mrs. Jelilat, who motivates me to make this milestone a success, thank you for being a constant source of motivation, encouragement and financial support.
+My Dad, Mr. Jimoh T.A who made me choose this interesting course, and Mom, Mrs. Jimoh Misturah, who motivates me to make this milestone a success, thank you for being a constant source of motivation, encouragement and financial support.
 I appreciate your love.

 I also acknowledge the entire staffs of the department of Civil Engineering in the Institute of Polytechnic, Ilorin, for their dedication, enlighten and support towards the success of my academics.

-To my friends, guardians and colleagues, whose names could not be mentioned one by one, I appreciate your encouragement, advice, and camaraderie.
+To my friends, including Ibrahim opeyemi, oluwafunmilayo Grace, Popoola sherif, Kamaldeen, Funmilola Monsurah and many others, I appreciate your support and friendship.

-Thank you all for being part of my journey.
+Last but not least.
+I want to thank me.
+I want to thank me for believing in me, I want to thank me for doing all these hard work, I want to thank me for having no days off, I want to thank n ever quitting, I want to thank me for always being a giver and trying to give more than I receive.

 DEDICATION

 This project is dedicated solemnly to God Almighty, who is the sole inspiration of all things, without whom there would not be, and neither would this project.